serverless/serverless/README.md

 * Built-in CLI support command.
 * Improved support for AWS SSO credentials.
 * Authorization with the Serverless Platform.
-* Deprecation of other cloud provider, in favor of upcoming "Extensions".
+* Deprecation of other cloud providers, in favor of upcoming "Extensions".

 <br/>